The Nemesis Mosquito

 Battling the Bugs

-At Mosquito Squad of the North Shore we offer an effective barrier spray program that eliminates 85% – 90% of mosquitoes, including the Asian tiger mosquito.
-Our seasonal spray package is EPA registered and covers your entire yard, not just the perimeter of your home.
-It is also guaranteed to work: Say Good Riddance to Mosquitoes!
+At Mosquito Squad of the North Shore we offer an effective barrier treatment program that eliminates 85% – 90% of mosquitoes, including the Asian tiger mosquito.
+Our treatment package is EPA registered and covers your entire yard, not just the perimeter of your home.
+It is also guaranteed to work: Say Good Riddance to Mosquitoes®!
 We stand behind our work and are the trusted providers of service to more than 1,500 local families for mosquito control North Shore.
 Don’t let Asian tiger mosquitoes and other pests ruin your Spring and Summer this season.
 With Mosquito Squad of the North Shore, reliable, professional, safe protection is close at hand.